Internship and Job Search

 - Coolworks.com, for positions in unique locations across the U.S.

 - USAJobs.gov, for positions with the federal government

 - TalentZoo.com, for positions in advertising, marketing, digital and social media, and public relations

 - Krop.com, a creativity industry job board and portfolio-hosting website

 - GoinGlobal.com, for country-specific employment information and position opportunities around the world.*

-*Approved by the Career Development Center.
-(All other websites are not verified by the CDC.
+*Approved by the Career Development Center (all other websites are not verified by the Career Development Center.
 They are optional resources you can review at your own risk.)

 Review resources for our diverse student population

 - Individuals with disabilities

 Have a career resource that would be valuable to our diverse student population?
 Please email the Career Development Center at firstname.lastname@example.org with your recommendation.